ellamcmorrow/NatureOfCode/02_Vectors/03_vector_subtraction/readme.md

 var centre=createVector(width/2,height/2);
 var vectorLine=mouse.sub(centre);
 ```
-In order to get the distance between these points we have to subtract them from eachother i.e. the mouse vector
+In order to get the distance between these points we have to subtract the vectors from eachother.</br>
+The position of the mouse holds x,y points, these points create a vector.</br>
 minus the centre vector.</br>
 We then draw a line so we can see the distance changing depending on where the mouse is on the canvas.